Illinois minimum wage increases take effect July 1

-CHICAGO (WLS) -- Minimum wage in Illinois and Chicago will increase in just a matter of days.
+CHICAGO (WLS) -- Minimum wage in Illinois and Chicago increase on Wednesday.

 Starting July 1, minimum wage in Chicago will increase by $1 to $14 per hour for employers with more than 21 workers.
 Wages at smaller businesses will increase to $13.50.